Getty Images

 Frame information, such as frame size, time of capture and physical interface

-Use this information: Administrators can use this information to examine frame size, for example.
+Administrators can use this information to examine frame size, for example.
 Certain devices might have issues accepting frames that exceed the standard size.
-Troubleshooters can also verify which interface the data was captured on, ensuring information flows through the proper connection.
+Troubleshooters can also verify the interface on which the data was captured to ensure information flows through the proper connection.

 Ethernet content